rdfostrich/article-swj2020-cobra/content/evaluation.md

 the overhead of two delta chains is too large for VQ, and one delta chain performs better.
-In summary, a bidirectional delta chain is effective for optimizing VM (assuming few large versions), can speedup DM for the first half of all versions, but slow down for the second half, and is beneficial for VQ (assuming many small versions).
+In summary, a bidirectional delta chain is effective for optimizing VM (assuming few large versions), it can make DM faster for the first half of all versions, but it slows DM down for the second half, and it is beneficial for VQ (assuming many small versions).

 #### Hypotheses